geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 It's like when I have a tensor and I code tensor dot dot.
 D type.
 Do you expect it to also return you the shape of such tensor?

 ##### **Geohot** [[00:53:48](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3228)]
 No, but that's, I mean, that's like a separate thing.
 It's like we have these three things that are like properties on tensor, the tensor, the shape and the device.
 Yeah.
 I mean, maybe.
 Okay.
 You're right.
-Maybe they don't actually have to be the same thing on the UOP.
+Maybe they don't actually have to be the same thing on the UOp.
 They could just be like different properties just like that.

 ##### **Chenyu** [[00:54:07](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3247)]
 Yeah.
 So I think that's fine.
 And because we have the same concept in tensor, if you want to create a new field and say, that such field needs to match, that's why you can find a good name for that.
 But I don't think it should be like expanding the current D type.

 ##### **Geohot** [[00:54:21](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3261)]
 You don't think it should be?
 Okay.
-I mean, the problem with doing it so you don't expand the current D type is that like the more of these things you add to UOP, the slower it's going to get.
+I mean, the problem with doing it so you don't expand the current D type is that like the more of these things you add to UOp, the slower it's going to get.

 ##### **Chenyu** [[00:54:36](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3276)]
 Yeah.
 But then that comes with the drawback to make D type very convoluted, right?
 D type starts with very simple idea and very simple.
 And now it has a lot more to that.